jess123000/Blackjack/README.txt

 To play, download the files and extract them to a location of your choice, then run the Blackjack.py file.
 To get another card, press hit.
-To stay, press anywhere but the hit button. blackjackExtended.py currently does not work.
+To stay, press anywhere but the hit button.
+To play again, you currently have to restart the file. blackjackExtended.py was where I was attempting to make a play again button, but currently it does not work.